-Anna Katharina Schaffner is Professor of Cultural History, a literary critic, and a writer.
-She is interested in the theory and practice of self-improvement, exhaustion, cultural history, the medical humanities, the histories of sexuality, psychiatry and psychoanalysis, and mind-body theory.
+Anna Katharina Schaffner is Professor of Cultural History, a writer, and a coach.
+She is interested in the theory and living practice of self-improvement, exhaustion, cultural history, the medical humanities, the histories of sexuality, psychiatry, and psychoanalysis, and mind-body theory.

-Anna Katharina's monograph Modernism and Perversion: Sexual Deviance in Sexology and Literature, 1850-1930 (Palgrave, 2012) explores the construction of the sexual perversions in nineteenth- and early twentieth-century medical, psychiatric, and psychological discourse, and illuminates the role played by literary texts in the formation of sexological knowledge.
+Anna’s monograph Modernism and Perversion: Sexual Deviance in Sexology and Literature, 1850-1930 (Palgrave, 2012) explores the construction of the sexual perversions in nineteenth- and early twentieth-century medical, psychiatric, and psychological discourse, and illuminates the role played by literary texts in the formation of sexological knowledge.
 She has also published on David Lynch, contemporary German-speaking literature, and on avant-garde poetry.
-Her first novel, The Truth about Julia, was published by Allen & Unwin in March 2016.

 Anna Katharina teaches on modernism, vampires, literature and capitalism and creative and critical approaches to writing.

 Anna Katharina welcomes applications for doctoral study in her areas of research expertise.